-Special Highlight: As of March 2017, USAT’s Chapel Hill headquarters is now a “net zero energy” facility.
-Combining efforts to reduce consumption with generating solar electricity in situ, we net consume no externally produced energy.
+As of March 2017, USAT’s Chapel Hill headquarters is now a “net zero energy” facility.
+Combining efforts to reduce consumption with generating solar electricity in SITU, we net consume no externally produced energy.
 No natural gas, and no net electricity from the electric grid!

 - In 2017, we expanded into an additional warehouse space in which we promptly replaced hundreds of T12 florescent tubes, fixtures and aging ballasts, with LED troffer light fixtures from Cree.
 Each new troffer uses 44 watts down from 160 watts—a 72.5% reduction in energy consumed—and a 10 fold increase in lifespan further reducing waste into landfills!

 - In 2017, we installed 26 independently addressable, IoT enabled lights around the exterior of our facility.
 These lights turn on based on the sunrise and sunset for any given day.
 They also leverage IFTTT (If This Then That) so that they also turn on when a nearby weather monitor reports precipitation at our facility.